Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Paragon Private Wealth Management Background

-Founded in 2021, the firm is owned by Justin Sherman and Catherine Salsman, who is a certified financial planner (CFP).
+Founded in 2021, Paragon Private Wealth Management is the youngest firm on our Lexington list.
+The firm is owned by Justin Sherman and Catherine Salsman, who is a certified financial planner (CFP).
+Other advisors on staff also hold the CFP, chartered financial analyst (CFA) and accredited portfolio management advisor (APMA) designations.

-Paragon Private Wealth Management Investing Strategy
+Paragon Private Wealth Management Investment Strategy

 The firm uses fundamental analysis while employing an asset allocation strategy that is based on a derivative of Modern Portfolio Theory (MPT).
-According to the firm, when using this strategy, the process, "Typically involves an analysis of an issuer’s management team, investment strategies, style drift, past performance, reputation and financial strength in relation to the asset class concentrations and risk exposures of the Firm’s model asset allocations."
+According to the firm, when using this strategy, the process "typically involves an analysis of an issuer’s management team, investment strategies, style drift, past performance, reputation and financial strength in relation to the asset class concentrations and risk exposures of the firm’s model asset allocations."

 How Long $1mm Lasts in Retirement